bluzky/raga/README.md

 # Raga - Retrieval-Augmented Generation System

 A Phoenix application that demonstrates Retrieval-Augmented Generation (RAG) using Phoenix, PostgreSQL with pgvector, local Ollama embeddings, and the Groq API.

+Now supports two approaches:
+- **Approach 1 (Pre-retrieval)**: Always retrieves context before querying the LLM
+- **Approach 2 (Tool-based)**: LLM decides when to access the knowledge base

 ## Core Technologies